-Carbon: biological information
+Carbon - 6C: biological information

-Biological role of carbon: carbon is key to life and by definition is present in all organic compounds.
+Carbon is key to life and by definition is present in all organic compounds.
 The study of life is known as biological chemistry or biochemistry.
 Ethene gas (C2H4) helps to ripen tomatoes.

 Levels in humans